JxSx/vscode-dawn/README.md

-# dawn-plugin README
+# vscode-dawn README

-This is the README for your extension "dawn-plugin".
+This is the README for your extension "vscode-dawn".
 After writing up a brief description, we recommend including the following sections.

 ## Features